salrashid123/gcpsamples/proxy/README.md

 # Accessing Google Cloud APIs though a Proxy

-Proxy servers are not uncommon and I found some of my customers accessing Google Cloud APIs thorough them via our APIs.
+Proxy servers are not uncommon and I found some of my customers accessing Google Cloud APIs thorough them.

-Most of the time, its a simple forward proxy with no authentication and never with SSL interception.
+Most of the time, its a simple forward proxy with no authentication and never with SSL interception (which IMHO, is a really questionable see [link](https://github.com/salrashid123/squid_proxy#https-intercept))

 Fortunately, many of our APIs piggyback off of the native language proxy configuration settings (eg. ```http_proxy``` env variable) so that part makes it easier.